vuw-research-computing/raapoi-tools/docs/index.md

 ```
            [harrelwe@node142 ~]$ vuw-myjobs
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
-           7921967 main          bash harrelwe  R       0:12      1 node142
+           7921967 quicktest     bash harrelwe  R       0:12      1 c03n01
 ```

-As you can see I have a single job running on node142 on the main partition
+As you can see I have a single job running on the node c03n01 on the quicktest partition

 You can see all the jobs in the queues by running the _vuw-alljobs_ command.
 This will produce a very long list of jobs if the cluster is busy.